RxSwiftCommunity/RxTheme/README.md

 This also makes the lib super easy to extend in your codebase, here is an example

-> Since RxSwift 6, most variable based rx extensions should already been derived by @dynamicMemberLookup.

 ```swift
 extension Reactive where Base: UIView {
     var borderColor: Binder<UIColor?> {